paradisec-archive/PARADISEC_workflows/index.md

 * Remote capture using computer and camera
 * Post-production processing of images

+---

-If you are interested in audio-visual processing these guides canhelp.
+If you are interested in audio-visual processing these guides can help.

 ## [Video processing of archival MXF](https://paradisec-archive.github.io/video_processing-MXF/)
 * Create lossless JPEG2000 video files for archiving with PARADISEC (archival copy)